 Applicants to the MSW program must complete an online application through the UC Berkeley Graduate Division Admission website.
 The application is available now.

-All application materials, including transcripts, written statements, letters of recommendation and resume must be uploaded as PDFs into the online application.
+All application materials, including transcripts, written statements, letters of recommendation and resume must be uploaded as PDFs into the online application by the application deadline.
 Paper copies will not be accepted.

 Evaluation of Applicant